FY2019

 Implementation Report

-The 17th High School-University Collaborative Education Forum Report Collection 【Click here for details】
+The 17th High School-University Collaborative Education Forum Report [Click here for details]

-With the Common Test for University Admissions finally being held in January 2021, this year's event was held under the theme of "Entrance Examination Reform as a 'Connection of Education' ~How to Evaluate the Development of Qualities and Abilities Up to High School at Universities~" as an opportunity to think together about "university entrance selection reform" with an awareness of the "connection of education" from high school to university.
-223 people from all over Japan, from Hokkaido in the north to Okinawa in the south, participated.
+With the Common Test for University Admissions finally being held in January 2021, this year’s event was held under the theme of “Entrance Examination Reform as a ‘Connection of Education’ ~How Universities Evaluate the Development of Qualities and Abilities up to High School~” as an opportunity to think together about “reform of university admissions” with an awareness of the “connection of education” from high school to university.
+A total of 223 people from all over the country, from Hokkaido in the north to Okinawa in the south, participated.

-In the keynote speech (1) of Part 1, Mr. Shun Shirai, Assistant Director-General for Examinations and Research at the National Center for University Entrance Examinations, gave a lecture titled "Rethinking the Reform of High School-University Connection ~From the Perspective of Competency~", and in the following keynote speech (2), Professor Dai Nishigori of the Director and Professor of the Saga University Admission Center gave a lecture on "How to Face the Evaluation of Independence, etc. ~Conscious of the Educational Connection from High School to University~" He gave a lecture titled.
+In the keynote speech (1) of the first part, Mr. Shun Shirai, Assistant Director of Examinations and Research at the National Center for University Entrance Examinations, gave a lecture titled “Rethinking the Reform of the High School-University Connection ~From the Perspective of Competency~”, and in the keynote speech (2), Professor Dai Nishigori, Director of the Admissions Center of Saga University, gave a lecture titled “How to Deal with the Evaluation of Independence ~Conscious of the Educational Connection from High School to University~” He gave a lecture titled “The Title”.

-In the afternoon panel discussion, under the theme of "How to evaluate the development of qualities and abilities up to high school at universities," Vice Principal Yasunori Moriguchi of Kyoto Municipal Tonan High School and Professor Toshihiro Onishi of Ryukoku University gave two keynote speeches in the morning and shared their opinions from the standpoint of high schools and universities.
-After that, Mr. Shirai and Dr. Nishigun also participated, and Dr. Terumi Samejima, a lecturer in the Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women's University, served as the coordinator for discussions based on the comments on keynote speeches (1) and keynote speeches (2) solicited from participants.
+In the afternoon panel discussion, under the theme of “How to evaluate the development of qualities and abilities up to high school at universities,” Yasunori Moriguchi, Vice Principal of Tonan, Kyoto City, and Toshihiro Onishi, Professor Toshihiro Onishi of the Faculty of Science and Engineering, Ryukoku University, shared their opinions from the standpoint of high school and university, respectively, following the two keynote speeches in the morning.
+After that, Ms. Shirai and Dr. Nishigori joined us, and Dr. Terumi Sameshima, a lecturer in the Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women’s University, served as the coordinator and discussed the keynote speech (1) and keynote speech (2) based on comments solicited from the participants.

 Many people participated in the information exchange meeting after the breakout session, and it was a place to exchange information with the speakers and related parties.